Hedingham & Chambers: Livery

 Hedingham Omnibuses' livery was cream with red relief, until the 1970s being blue and cream.
 The livery varied between single deckers/ coaches and double deck buses, with red being the main colours on double deckers with cream relief.
 The GoAhead Group have, more recently, introduced a livery consisting of a red base, with a maroon front section - identical to that now used by Chambers.

 Many buses are transferred from other Go-Ahead subsidiaries.
 These typically retain their former liveries, as they are end of life vehicles nearing scrapping, or the peak vehicle requirement requires all vehicles to be available, rather than being repainted.
 Recent transfers include buses from Konectbus, Carousel Buses and Go-Ahead London.

 Operations

-Hedingham operates in various areas of Essex, extending from Harwich in the north to Tollesbury in the south.
+Hedingham operated in various areas of Essex, extending from Harwich in the north to Tollesbury in the south.
 The main centre of operations is Clacton-on-Sea, where the company took over the majority of the town's routes following First Essex's withdrawal.
 Hedingham also operates around Colchester, Halstead, Braintree and Witham, as well as serving villages and the island of West Mersea on council-supported routes.

 Flagship routes for the company includes: